webhintio/hint/packages/hint-http-cache/README.md

 * static resources such as JavaScript, CSS, images, etc.:
   * have a long expiry value (>= 1 year)
   * use the `immutable` directive
-  * follow some kind of filename/path-based revving, and not one based on query string parameters (see: [problems with proxies][revving files])
+  * follow filename/path-based revving, and not
+    one based on query string parameters (see: [problems with proxies][revving files])